your-trickster/your-trickster.github.io/wiki/functions.md

 **Pole** — a pair of function-attitudes of the same energetic (one side of judgment vs perception, introversion vs extraversion and revision vs conduction).

 - Ji — compass.
-Subjective values;
+Subjective values, reactively rigidity;

 - Je — articulation.
-Objective values;
+Objective values, proactive rigidity;

 - Pe — exploration.
-Tuned to what’s going on in the outer world.
+Tuned to what’s going on in the outer world, seeks information outside.
 Establishes relations between objects (which for, example, may manifest as concrete analogies for Se and metaphors for Ne);

 - Pi — channel.
-Tuned to what’s going on in the inner world.
+Tuned to what’s going on in the inner world, seeks information within.